Mechanical Design Services Enclosures, DFx, and Structural Analysis

 Metal Enclosures

-Machined Aluminium, Sheet Metal & Extruded Enclosures
+Machined Aluminum, Sheet Metal & Extruded Enclosures

 Metal enclosures are the correct engineering choice when the application demands superior EMI shielding, higher structural rigidity, thermal conductance, or a longer service life under mechanical or environmental stress.
 Qmax designs and sources all three principal metal enclosure types.